Azure/azure-docs-powershell-azuread/docs-conceptual/azureadps-2.0/ad-pshell-v2-version-history.md

 11/13/2019: Released for installation and upgrade from the [PowerShell Gallery](https://www.powershellgallery.com/packages/AzureAD/2.0.2.61)

 ### Fixed issues
-This release fixes a bug where the Set-AzureADDomain and New-AzureADDomain cmdlets would not allow the user to properly set the IsDefaultForCloudRedirections property.
+This release fixes a bug where the S**et-AzureADDomain** and **New-AzureADDomai**n cmdlets would not allow the user to properly set the IsDefaultForCloudRedirections property.

 ## 2.0.2.53 - Public preview release of the AzureADPreview module